-Following confirmation of some particular industries or activities with each catchment, a detailed noise assessment will allow for a more concrete investigation to ensure the acoustic amenity of the local community and individual sensitive land uses is not adversely impacted.
+Following confirmation of particular industries or activities, a detailed noise assessment will allow for a more concrete investigation to ensure the acoustic amenity of the local community and individual sensitive land uses is not adversely impacted.
 This process will also allow for a more cost effective way of noise mitigation/management.